Tutte's dichromate for signed graphs: Introduction

-\paragraph{Tensions and colorings} In Section~\ref{sec:colorings} we begin by reviewing Zaslavsky's enumeration of proper $n$-colorings and proper non-zero $n$-colorings of a signed graph, and show that these are evaluations of our signed graph Tutte polynomial: the number of proper $n$-colorings is an evaluation of the Tutte polynomial of the underlying signed-graphic matroid, while the number of proper non-zero $n$-colorings is not such an evaluation.
-Zaslavsky's definition of signed graph proper $n$-colorings, in which colors are elements of $\{0,\pm 1,\dots, \pm n\}$, has a natural generalization to {\em proper $(X,\iota)$-colorings}, in which colors are taken from a finite set $X$ equipped with an involution $\iota$: we enumerate these colorings, showing that they are evaluations of the signed Tutte polynomial at points dependent on $|X|$ and the number of elements of $X$ that are fixed by $\iota$ (Theorem~\ref{thm:gcolors}).
+\paragraph{Tensions and colorings} In Section~\ref{sec:colorings} we begin by reviewing Zaslavsky's enumeration of proper $n$-colorings and proper non-zero $n$-colorings of a signed graph, and show that these are evaluations of our signed graph Tutte polynomial: the number of proper $n$-colorings is an evaluation of the Tutte polynomial of the underlying frame matroid, while the number of proper non-zero $n$-colorings is not such an evaluation.
+Zaslavsky's definition of signed graph proper $n$-colorings, in which colors are elements of $\{0,\pm 1,\dots, \pm n\}$, has a natural generalization to {\em proper $(X,\iota)$-colorings}, in which colors are taken from a finite set $X$ equipped with an involution $\iota$: we enumerate these colorings, showing that they are evaluations of the trivariate Tutte polynomial at points dependent on $|X|$ and the number of elements of $X$ that are fixed by $\iota$ (Theorem~\ref{thm:gcolors}).
 When $X$ is the set of elements of a finite additive abelian group $G$, we take the involution $\iota$ to be negation: fixed points of the involution are elements of $G$ of order 1 or 2, and a proper $G$-coloring is one that for each edge assigns colors $a$ and $b$ to its endpoints so that $a\neq b$ ($a\neq -b$) when the edge is positive (negative).

 For graphs, $G$-tensions are assignments of elements of an additive abelian group $G$ to edges with the property that the cumulative sum of edge values encountered when traversing a closed walk is zero, where edge values are negated when the direction of the walk opposes the orientation of the edge.
 This definition may be more compactly phrased in terms of oriented circuits of the underlying graphic matroid.
-For signed graphs, a similar definition applies, with an orientation of an edge consisting in orienting its two half-edges, and only closed walks traversing an even number of negative edges being considered.
-Likewise, this definition may be more compactly formulated in terms of oriented circuits of the underlying signed-graphic matroid.
+For signed graphs, a similar definition applies, with an orientation of an edge consisting in orienting its two half-edges, and only closed walks traversing an even number of negative edges being considered (see Figure~\ref{fig:def_ten}).
+Likewise, the definition of a signed graph tension may be more compactly formulated in terms of oriented circuits of the underlying frame matroid, as is done in~\cite{chen09}.